Battle of Konna: Forces in presence

-Malian forces are expected to fight in the region of Mopti.
-The command was provided by Colonel Major Didier Dacko.
+Malian forces were expected to fight in the region of Mopti, command provided by Colonel Major Didier Dacko.
 Commander Abass Dembélé headed the Malian forces of the Volunteer Commandos Group (GCV).
 Kassim Goïta, Gao's regiment, Elysé Daou, the National Guard and Captain Pascal Berthe, the artillery.
 The Malian forces consisted mainly of soldiers of the 62nd Motorized Infantry Regiment, as well as elements of the 35th Armored Regiment and the 36th Artillery Regiment.
 In December 2012, the newspaper Jeune Afrique reported that according to a military source more than 2,000 soldiers were present in Konna.

-The number of Salafist fighters was not known precisely.
-Shortly before the offensive, the DGSE estimated that the jihadists were 1,500 near the demarcation line, including 300 men from AQIM to 600 from MUJAO.
-30 pick-ups form the vanguard, supported by a reserve of 40 other vehicles in Douentza while 80 other pick-ups were ben detached to take part in the Battle of Diabaly.
+The number of Salafist fighters is not known precisely.
+Shortly before the offensive, the DGSE estimated that the jihadists amounted to around 1,500 near the demarcation line, including 300 men from AQIM and 600 from MUJAO.
+30 pick-ups formed the vanguard, supported by a reserve of 40 other vehicles in Douentza, while 80 other pick-ups were then detached to take part in the Battle of Diabaly.
 Malian services estimated the jihadist forces at about 5,000 men.
 According to a report from the French Senate on 23 April 2013, 1,500 to 3,000 jihadists were mobilized for the offensives in southern Mali.
 The strength of the Salafist rebels was initially estimated at 1,200 men according to RFI and Al Jazeera.
 On the night of 9 January to 10 January, a teacher near Dangol-Boré said he had counted more than 300 jihadist vehicles.
-To the reporter Jean-Paul Mari, the assailants initially gathered 70 vehicles around Bambara Maoudé then engaged 150, including 70 from Ansar Dine in the assault on Konna.
-For Laurent Touchard, the jihadist forces gathered north of the demarcation line were 1,500 to 2,500 men with 300 vehicles.
+According to the reporter Jean-Paul Mari, the assailants initially gathered 70 vehicles around Bambara Maoudé then engaged 150, including 70 from Ansar Dine, in the assault on Konna.
+According to Laurent Touchard, the jihadist forces gathered north of the demarcation line were 1,500 to 2,500 men with 300 vehicles.
 Their forces were made up of some of the most seasoned and well-equipped combatants, with recruits usually left behind to hold the cities.

 Shortly before the attack, various chiefs met briefly at Lere Iyad Ag Ghali, emir of Ansar Dine, as well as Djamel Okacha and Abu Zeid who took command of the detachment which would attack the city of Diabaly.
 Iyad Ag Ghali was the main initiator of the offensive, the leaders of AQIM and MUJAO agreed to join but without enthusiasm, they had decided to consolidate their positions in the north.
-However, the Salafist objective was not known with certainty, two hypotheses are emitted by the DGSE.
-According to the first, the goal of the jihadists was to seize Bamako and take control of the country, according to the second the offensive was only aimed at the cities of Mopti and Sévaré and the international airport of Mopti Ambodédjo, the only airport in central Mali, whose takeover would greatly handicap the deployment of a possible international intervention.
+However, the Salafist objective was not known with certainty, two hypotheses were supposed by the DGSE.
+According to the first, the goal of the jihadists was to seize Bamako and take control of the country, according to the second, the offensive was only aimed at the cities of Mopti and Sévaré and the international airport of Mopti Ambodédjo, the only airport in central Mali, whose takeover would greatly handicap the deployment of a possible international intervention.